 The Furlex kit contains 2 halyard leads.
 If the mast is equipped with two genoa halyards they should each run through a halyard lead.
-The halyard leads can be fitted side by side or moved round the side of the mast if there is a lack of space.
+The halyard leads can be fitted side by side or moved round the side of the mast if there is a lack of space

-To avoid corrosion between the bronze lead and the aluminium mast, each lead is supplied with a self-adhesive insulator sheet.
+Each lead is supplied with a self-adhesive insulator sheet.
 It is important to fit this between the lead and the mast.
 The lead, which is made of bronze, can otherwise cause corrosion damage on the aluminium mast surface.

 Figs. 5.4.c-5.4.e give the fitting measurements for Seldén masts.
 These measurements can also be used for other makes of mast, but the angle must be checked carefully.

-An angle of more than 10° may result in unnecessary wear to the halyard lead.
+Too great an angle may result in unnecessary wear to the halyard lead.